 One animal in the Choco Andino tops our bucket list, the endangered Andean Spectacled Bear.
 Increased education seems to have led to an increase in native populations.
-At the very least, Ecuadorians are sharing more bears sightings on social media than in recent years.
+At the very least, Ecuadorians are sharing more bear sightings on social media than in recent years.
 We hope that this next trip will garner us a sighting or two!

 The Flora of the Choco-Andino

 Much of the higher elevations of the new Choco-Andino Biosphere Reserve are covered in pre-montane cloud forest.
-These mysterious, damp and dark places are covered in thick woodlands.
+These mysterious, damp, and dark places are covered in thick woodlands.
 However, when hiking in these forests, many trees fade into the background as their densely covered branches take center stage.
 These mini-habitats drip with ferns, bromeliads, climbing vines, and orchids.
 It’s like viewing a prolific terrarium in the wild!

 In the lower elevations, the climate is more temperate and the mountains fade into foothills.
 These pre-montane cloud forests feel more tropical than their high altitude neighbors.
 Trees are taller.
 Undergrowth is prolific.
 And water is everywhere.
 There are rivers and streams, cascades and waterfalls.
 Hikes almost always include an opportunity to wade or swim in clear, clean, and cool water fresh from high Andean slopes.

 A hike through most of the Choco Andino Biosphere Reserve sends me back in time to my great aunt’s English cottage.
 Common houseplants like her colorful begonias and potted cheese plants grow wild throughout the Choco Andino.
 In fact, many of the houseplants we take for granted have origins in these South American subtropical forests.
 This area is rich in mosses, ferns, fungi, epiphytes, flowering plants, and fruiting trees.
-In fact, the diverse flora is a large reason why so many different species of animals survive in this region.
+The diverse flora is a large reason why so many different species of animals survive in this region.

 The highlight flora of the entire Choco-Andino is easily the orchid.
 Ecuador has over 4,000 identified species of orchids with a great many found in along the Andean West Slope.
 Additionally, the range of many orchids is limited to a few hundred feet of elevation making this biosphere an especially rich location for hundreds, if not thousands, of different varieties.